 Corporate employers desire students to write professionally.
+Graduate Schools also demand that students write professionally.
 Writing is a lifelong process that will improve over time as individuals practice writing, practice editing, and practice revision.
 Therefore, students' writing will be evaluated by the professor of this course.
 It is not in the students' best interest for this course to aid and abet poor writing or workmanship.
 Therefore, the log-sheet entry expectations are:

 Every day the student will document their daily activity by writing a minimum of 1 paragraph about their daily experiences.
 Students are required to submit at least one paragraph for each of the five days they work.
-The paragraph should include a minimum of five sentences.
+The paragraph should include a minimum of five complete sentences.
+Students who submit fragments or bullets points, will receive no credit.
 The sentences must meet standard academic quality.
 The words must be spelled correctly.
 Students should review each daily paragraph to insure the sentences are written properly and words are spelled correctly.
+Each week's log must be unique to what the students has done for each day's work.
+Students cannot just copy and paste the same paragraph or log sheet for routine work.
+Students should decide what stands out each for each day's work and document those experiences in the weekly logs.

-At the end of the weekly log, there needs to be a weekly evaluation paragraph.
+At the end of the weekly log, there needs to be a weekly evaluation or summary paragraph.
 This paragraph should be a self-evaluation on how the week went, what went well or did not go well, what did you learn, and what will you do different next week?
 The instructor will read each paragraph.
-If the log-sheet is not satisfactory, the instructor will return the log-sheet to the student so it can be revised and resubmitted for 1⁄2 credit.
+If the log-sheet is not satisfactory, the instructor will return the log-sheet to the student so it can be revised and resubmitted for 1/2 credit.
 If a student is tardy submitting the log-sheet, the instructor will accept late logs only for one extra week, but this will earn you 1/2 credit on the log.
 These are the course expectations.
 It is your responsibility to meet them!
 Most interns are juniors or seniors; and all can benefit from this standard of writing.